Tampa Bay Performer Joanie Sigal Wowed Audience Again at the Scientology Information Center

 One guest and dedicated fan remarked after the concert, “I have to admit, hearing Joanie sing literally brought tears to my eyes!”

-“The Scientology Information Center not only provides information on Scientology, it is also a venue for complimentary cultural events such as performances and parties which strengthen community bonds,” said Skjelset.
+“The Scientology Information Center not only provides answers to questions about Scientology, but is also a venue for complimentary cultural functions, concerts, theater and parties - all to strengthen community bonds,” said Skjelset.

-The Information Center's doors are open daily, 10am-10pm, Mon-Wed, 10am-8pm on Thurs; and 1pm-10pm on Saturday.
-No appointment is necessary.
+The Information Center is open daily, 10am-10pm, Mon-Wed, 10am-8pm on Thurs; and 1pm-10pm on Saturday.
 For more information about the Center or Scientology, please contact Amber at 727-467-6966, email amber@cos.flag.org or visit www.scientology.org or the Scientology Network on DirecTV Channel 320, or streaming at www.scientology.tv or apps at appleTV, fireTV and ROKU.

 The Scientology Information Center, located in the century-old Clearwater Building in downtown Clearwater, opened on July 11, 2015, and currently houses a gallery of audiovisual displays with some 400 videos.
 The Center is open to all and provides a self-guided tour showing basic Scientology beliefs, Churches around the world, ongoing social programs and the life of L. Ron Hubbard, Scientology’s founder.
 The Center offers tours; holds concerts, theatrical performances and receptions for the community; and opens up the use of its conference room to social, civic and non-profit groups.